 ((Note: For the purposes of the public notification requirements in Part 7, Subpart A of this chapter, an E. coli MCL is a violation that requires Tier 1 public notification.))

-(3) Inorganic chemical and physical.

-(a) The primary and secondary MCLs are listed in Table 5 and 6:
+- (3) Inorganic chemical and physical. - (a) The primary and secondary (( $\frac{MCLs}{}$ )) standards are listed in Tables 5 and 6 of this section:

 TABLE 5 INORGANIC CHEMICAL CHARACTERISTICS